- Written by Dr.Mehmet Demircioglu

 What aftercare is different when psoriasis is present?

 If it is settling, patience is often the correct answer.
 If it is becoming more inflamed, the patient should ask for help rather than scratch, scrub, or add products.
-The scalp needs calm guidance, not panic.
+The scalp needs clear guidance, not panic.

 The clinic should also be willing to delay surgery if the scalp is not ready.
 A clinic that cannot say “not today” is not protecting the patient properly.